 Built in 1927 as an opera house, then used as a TV studio for 30 years, Studio 54 will probably always be best known as a disco-era club, a "modern-day Gomorrah."
 In 1998, it became a venue for the Roundabout Theatre Company, when the hit revival of "Cabaret" transferred from the Henry Miller's Theatre.
-Other RTC productions at Studio 54 include "110 in the Shade,""Pal Joey," and "Sondheim on Sondheim."
+Other RTC productions at Studio 54 include "Sweat,""Holiday Inn," and "She Loves Me."

 Wheelchair seating is available in the Orchestra only.
 The Mezzanine is located up 2 flights of stairs (32 steps).
 A wheelchair accessible restroom is located on the Orchestra level.
 Additional restrooms are located up 1 flight of stairs in the Mezzanine Lobby.